spruceid/didkit/cli/README.md

 Resolve a DID to a DID document, according to [DID Resolution][did-resolution].

 #### Options
-- `-m, --with-metadata` - Return a the resolved DID document with resolution metadata and document metadata, in a [DID Resolution Result][did-resolution-result] object.
+- `-m, --with-metadata` - Return the resolved DID document with resolution metadata and document metadata, in a [DID Resolution Result][did-resolution-result] object.
 - `-i <name=value>` - A [DID Resolution input metadata][did-resolution-input-metadata] property.
 If `=` is omitted, boolean `true` is used as the value, otherwise, value is a string.
 May be repeated to add multiple properties.
 If used multiple times with the same `name`, the values are combined into an array value to form a single property.
 - `-r, --did-resolver <url>` - [DID resolver HTTP(S) endpoint][did-resolution-https-binding], used for DID resolution and DID URL dereferencing for non-built-in DID Methods.
 Equivalent to environmental variable `DID_RESOLVER`.
 - `-R, --did-resolver-override <url>` - [DID resolver HTTP(S) endpoint][did-resolution-https-binding], used for DID resolution and DID URL dereferencing for all DID Methods.
 Equivalent to environmental variable `DID_RESOLVER_OVERRIDE`.